Share This Craft

 - Print the template and cut out the pieces.

 - Decide what color(s) you want to make the cube.
-Cut a total of six 3″x3″ felt squares.
-I’m using white and green felt, so I cut three white squares and three green squares.
+Cut a total of six 3" x 3" felt squares.
+We are using white and green felt, so we cut three white squares and three green squares.
 Set aside.

 Note: You can use the square template to trace and cut out the felt squares, or you can cut using a rotary cutter and straightedge over a cutting mat.